jamesshore/quixote/docs/descriptors.md

 Stability: 2 - Unstable
 ```

-Represents an adjusted size. `SizeMultiple` is created with a `multiplier`.
-It must be a number.
+Represents an adjusted size. `SizeMultiple` is created with a `multiplier`, which must be a number.

 Example: The element is a golden rectangle: `element.assert({ width: element.height.times(1.618) });`